 The anti-counterfeiting market is segmented into technology, application, and region.
 Technologies include authentic packaging technologies such as ink and dyes, security inks, holograms, watermarks, and taggants.
 Other type of technology is called track-and-trace technology, which is the bar code technology and RFID technology.
 The RFID technology leads the market in the technology sector.
 This is attributed to the efficiency and effectiveness provided by it in tracking high-value products.

 The application segment of the anti-counterfeit pharmaceuticals and cosmetics packaging industry includes food packaging, pharmaceutical packaging, over the counter drugs, and prescription drugs.
 Increasing healthcare expenditure and government initiatives are expected to propel pharmaceutical packaging segment growth over the forecast period.

 In September 2015, 4th Annual Pharma Anti-Counterfeiting is expected to take place in London.
-The key points to be discussed are government policies in EU and the U.S. for pharma anti-counterfeiting and product securities, developing strategies for using the latest technology throughout supply chain, including anti-counterfeiting in business plan, and many more topics to enhance knowledge and increase awareness among the industry players.
+The key points to be discussed are government policies in the EU and the U.S. for pharma anti-counterfeiting and product securities, developing strategies for using the latest technology throughout supply chain, including anti-counterfeiting in business plan, and many more topics to enhance knowledge and increase awareness among the industry players.

 Geographical segments include North America, Europe Asia Pacific, Latin America, and MEA.
 In 2014, North America dominated the industry owing to the maximum pharmaceutical product innovations, a broad consumer durable market, and expensive healthcare costs.
-Pharmaceutical and cosmetic industry is projected to have maximum counterfeiting in Europe, therefore, making this region a lucrative regional segment.
+The pharmaceutical and cosmetic industry is projected to have maximum counterfeiting in Europe, therefore, making this region a lucrative regional segment.

 Asia Pacific is expected to be the fastest growing market owing to the continuous support by the pharma companies organizing awareness campaigns and also rising level of awareness about authentic pharmaceutical drugs.
 In August 2015, Alibaba, a Chinese online retailer, offered counterfeit reporting in English.
 This enabled foreign customers to file complaints and place requests on its Tmall and Taobao e-commerce sight.